Desvelad0/portfolio/content/posts/wazuh_upgrade.md

 `uiSettings.overrides.defaultRoute: /app/wz-home`

-Then the dashboard needs to be restarted:
+Then we need to run the good ol' systemctl stuff:

 ```
 systemctl daemon-reload